A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Abstract

 \section{Abstract}

 We define on any affine invariant orbifold $\M$ a foliation $\FM$ that generalises the isoperiodic foliation on strata of the moduli space of translation surfaces and study the dynamics of its leaves in the rank 1 case.
 We establish a criterion that ensures the density of the leaves and provide two applications of this criterion.
-The first one is a classification of the dynamical behavior of the leaves of $\FM$ when $\M$ is Prym eigenform locus in genus 3 and the second provides the first examples of dense isoperiodic leaves in the stratum $\mathcal{H}(2,1,1)$.
+The first one is a classification of the dynamical behavior of the leaves of $\FM$ when $\M$ is a connected component of a Prym eigenform locus in genus 2 or 3 and the second provides the first examples of dense isoperiodic leaves in the stratum $\mathcal{H}(2,1,1)$.